Where can I compost in Brooklyn?

 If you’re looking for a “how to compost” post, this isn’t it.
 Instead this is a post dedicated to help people living in Brooklyn compost with the help of community markets and gardens.
 If you do want to compost yourself, you should.
 It’s easy to do, and doesn’t take up much space (you could easily compost on your balcony or roof).
-If you want a recommendation for a compost tumbler, here’s the one we use on our Brooklyn rooftop.

 How to Compost in Brooklyn